worktheclock/replit.github.io/teams/TeachYourKid.md

 Each of the examples is a starting point for you and your child to play with and develop your own unique extensions.

-If you do not have a Repl.it Teams account yet, read this [introduction to Teams](https://docs.repl.it/Teams/Intro) and sign up.
+If you do not have a Replit Teams account yet, read this [introduction to Teams](https://docs.replit.com/Teams/Intro) and sign up.
 The free account will be sufficient to follow along, but you may choose a premium option for more powerful repls and heightened privacy.

 ## Drawing with Python Turtle